 Both cabintes below are now equipped with 5 professional modern 1,5 KW EATON DC rectifiers each (10 in total) and could produce up to 4 KWout with 100% duty cycle in total.
 The purpose is a clean low IMD signal along with only 5 Watt of drive power from upstairs - very handy as there is no heat and noise in my shack any longer.
 The picture was taken while both doors of both cabinets are open.
 Both run on 3 phase 400V~ mains.

 On left you see the legendary Russian LV6, a GU43b 2KW @ 100% duty cycle tube amp with home brew 3-phase 400V~ power supply underneath.
 This amp has 50 dB gain and delivers full output @ 20mW in......yes, 20 milliwatt!
 On bottom, underneath the P/S on the floor there is a prototype of a dual MRF157-Amp with build-in LDG AT-1000 Pro tuner.
 This is designed for 1 KW max.

 My little mechanical workshop in our basement:

-Just one other: Riding my BMW K1200RS - here with Dirk, DL4BAM (right).
+Below with Dirk, DL4BAM (on right).
 Picture taken during our last tour 2013 in Dorumersiel: